Avalanche score 7 in 3rd straight, cruise past Red Wings 7-3

 Red Wings rookie Lucas Raymond went to the dressing room in the second period, but later returned after getting clipped in the right leg by Kurtis MacDermid near the benches.

+“It could have been worse for sure,” Blashill said.
+“I don’t think it’s going to be anything major.
+It doesn’t mean he won’t be sore.
+It was just a collision and it was nobody’s fault.”

-NOTES: The Avs held a moment of silence for former Denver Broncos receiver Demaryius Thomas, who died Thursday at his suburban Atlanta home at the age of 33. … Bowen Byram (head) remained out for Colorado. … Tyler Bertuzzi and Marc Staal (COVID-19 protocols) were still missing from Detroit’s lineup. … It was Detroit coach Jeff Blashill’s 48th birthday. … Toews’ fourth straight multi-point game tied Jeff Brown’s team record for a defenseman set Nov.
+NOTES: The Avs held a moment of silence for former Denver Broncos receiver Demaryius Thomas, who died Thursday at his suburban Atlanta home at the age of 33. … Bowen Byram (head) remained out for Colorado. … Tyler Bertuzzi and Marc Staal (COVID-19 protocols) were still missing from Detroit’s lineup.
+Blashill said Bertuzzi should return on Tuesday. … It was Blashill’s 48th birthday. … Toews’ fourth straight multi-point game tied Jeff Brown’s team record for a defenseman set Nov.
 12-19, 1988.

 UP NEXT